-The Vice President for Academic Affairs will remind faculty members each fall of the opportunity to apply for promotion.
-Each faculty member seeking promotion must respond to the Vice President for Academic Affairs by making application for advancement by the date established by the Faculty Welfare and Fiscal Affairs Committee.
-Upon receipt of application, the Vice President for Academic Affairs will notify all candidates of their responsibilities concerning the review file and the deadlines to be met.
-Finally, the Vice President for Academic Affairs, in consultation with the Associate Vice-President for Academic Affairs and the Faculty Welfare and Fiscal Affairs Committee, will conduct a focused evaluation of all candidates who apply for advancement.
+The VPAA will remind faculty members each fall of the opportunity to apply for promotion.
+Each faculty member seeking promotion must respond to the VPAA by making application for advancement by the date established by the FWFA Committee.
+Upon receipt of application, the VPAA will notify all candidates of their responsibilities concerning the review file and the deadlines to be met.
+Finally, the VPAA, in consultation with the AVPAA and the FWFA Committee, will conduct a focused evaluation of all candidates who apply for advancement.